courtois-neuromod/cneuromod_docs/source/MRI.md

 ## Functional acquisitions

-Sequence:                              CMRR multiband GRE-EPI.
+Sequence | CMRR multiband GRE-EPI.
-Slice acceleration (multiband) factor: 4
+Slice acceleration (multiband) factor | 4
-Resolution:                            2mm isotropic
+Resolution | 2mm isotropic
-Matrix size:                           96x96
+Matrix size | 96x96

 TODO: acq params

 The functional acquisitions are all identical to the ones used in the HCP-trt dataset.
 The Siemens pdf exam card can be found [here](./_static/mri/functional_protocol_HCP-trt.pdf), and is briefly recaped below.
 Note that the parameters of the functional MRI sequence relevant for data analysis can be found in the BIDS dataset and included metadata.